Top secret’s to keeping your guitar in tune

 Make sure that when changing your strings, you measure 3-5cm past the machine head before cutting. this will make sure you have enough turns on the string post!

 Another problem is gaps between the strings on the machine head.
 It's really easy to resolve this!
 All you need to do, is when you change your strings, press down on the string between the nut and machine head, so that the string has downwards pressure and will wind on tightly, whilst tuning up.

 This tip is strictly for acoustic steel-string guitars.

-When you install your new strings, make sure you bend the ball end of the string so that it goes underneath the soundboard. you can see in this graphic how it needs to sit. if you install the strings correctly, the bridge pins should have nearly no tension on them. the benefit of this is that the string is now connected much more solidly to the body, and you'll have even better tone and sustain.
+When you install your new strings, make sure you bend the ball end of the string so that it goes underneath the soundboard.
+This graphic demonstrates how it needs to sit.
+If you install the strings correctly, the bridge pins should have nearly no tension on them.
+The benefit of this is that the string is now connected much more solidly to the body, and you'll have even better tone and sustain.

 I hope this guide helped you to get your tuning sorted.
 I recommend looking at our videos below for further help.

 Check out our videos to help you keep your guitar in tune!

 Thanks for reading this blog! to give you even more great content, check out our pages.